-Teachers using Jamf School can quickly and easily control all devices in their classroom, which aids students' focus.
-Teachers design lesson templates leveraging content from Apple's App Store combined with their own teaching materials to meet their curriculum needs to then easily deploy these lessons to students.
+Jamf School is a purpose-built software solution for educators and is supported by value-add workflow apps that empower teachers to create a focused, active, and personal learning environment.
+Teachers using Jamf School can quickly and easily control all devices in their classroom and design lesson templates leveraging content from Apple's App Store combined with their own teaching materials to meet their curriculum needs, then easily deploy these lessons to students.
 They can also restrict specific functions during assessments and control what content and resources students have access to on their iPads at a specific time.
 This functionality works seamlessly whether the teacher and student(s) are in the same physical classroom or if they are learning from home or in various locations.
 Teachers can also start remote lessons within the app, using Apple's FaceTime or other video conferencing tools.
+Jamf School transforms processes that once required IT involvement into dynamic interactions that put the power in the hands of the people who have the greatest impact on meeting each student's learning needs.